christensenjairus/k8s-cluster-install-instructions/README.md

 ```

 Now go into longhorn's UI and manually create two recurring jobs
-(these apply to the default group because these two jobs were specified in the config)
+(these apply to the default group because these two jobs were specified in the config for the normal `longhorn` storageclass)
 1. 6hourssnap
 	* Name: 6hourssnap
 	* Force Create: No